Formation and Evolution of the Spin-Charge-Entangled Screening Cloud in the Majorana-Kondo System: Pseudospin polarization and the SCE breakdown

-We further note that, in Fig. 5(b), the plateau with $S_{\rm imp} = \ln 2$ should be explained as a SCE strong coupling fixed point for $h_U\ll T_K$, whereas a polarized single-body ground state when $h_U\gg T_K$, as sketched in Fig. 5(a).
-In both case, however, the MZM \(\gamma_{-2}\) at the far end is effectively decoupled from the QD-NL subsystem, and the energy scale $T_{A\otimes N}$ is only slightly modified even for large $h_U$.
-The robustness of the $A\otimes N$ boundary condition can be easily understood in both limit when $h_U$ is small or large.
-When $h_U$ is much small when compared to $T_K$, the strong coupling expansion results in two \({\rm SU}_{\bf L}(2)\) SCE singlets.
-The ground state of the MZM-QD-\(c_0\) subsystem reads
+In Fig.~\ref{fig:gb}(a), the behavior of the impurity entropy \(S_{\rm imp}(T)\) appears nearly unchanged.
+However, the plateau of \(S_{\rm imp} = \ln 2\) has different physical meanings for different values of \(h\).
+It represents a SCE screened strong coupling fixed point for \(h\ll T_{\rm K}\), but a polarized single-body fixed point for \(h\gg T_{\rm K}\).
+In both cases, the far-end MZM \(\gamma_{-2}\) is decoupled from the \(\gamma_{-1}\)-QD-NL subsystem, so the energy scale of \(T_{\rm SCE}\) changes negligibly even for large \(h\).
+The robustness of the ANBC can be easily understood in both limits when \(h\) is very small and very large.
+For \(h\ll T_{\rm K}\), the ground states of the MZM-QD-\(c_0\) subsystem are two degenerate \({\rm SU}_{\bf L}(2)\) SCE singlets with different parities \(P_f\).
+When \(h\gg T_{\rm K}\) and \(h\) becomes the most relevant operator, the ground states are two polarized states, and are also degenerate with opposite parities.
+This is expected since the Zeeman term commutes with the parity operator, \([L^z, P_f] \equiv 0\), so that the ground states always preserve the topological degeneracy and are not affected by the \(L^z\) polarization~\cite{appendix}.